cleterrier/pypline/README.md

 ## Steps upstream of pypline
 ### Preparing the PSF
-Can be done with SMAP (in Matlab) or ui-PSF (within a different env).
+Can be done with SMAP (in Matlab) or uiPSF (within a different env).
 Both use multiple folders the two beads stacks (R and T) in each.

-SMAP outputs the file to use in run_pipeline.py: Axcal_inputZStack_cam_R_3dcal.mat
+SMAP output to use in run_pipeline.py: Axcal_inputZStack_cam_R_3dcal.mat

-ui-PSF uses the uiPSF_prepare_bead_stacks.py script to stitch the R and T into a single image (currently exported as a .mat file). ui-PSF uses the Zernicke_vector mode and outputs the following file to use in run_pipeline.py: xySwap_PSFmodel_zernike_vector_multi.h5
+uiPSF uses the uiPSF_prepare_bead_stacks.py script to stitch the R and T into a single image (currently exported as a .mat file).
+We used the Zernicke_vector mode, with the following output file being used in run_pipeline.py: xySwap_PSFmodel_zernike_vector_multi.h5

 ### Preparing the cylindrical lens transform
 Use the cylindrical_lens_correction_calibration.py script.
 The script has to use the Matlab PSF calibration as of now (.mat file, not ui-PSF .h5).
 The script outputs the file to use in run_pipeline.py: H_cyl_to_nocyl.txt